fishcus/KAP-manual/en/operation/routine_ops/metadata_check.en.md

 ```

 > Notes:
-> 1. Check tool support standard short argument and standard long argument
+> 1. Check tool supports the standard short argument and standard long argument
-> 2. Check tool backwards compitable with argument "check" and argument "recovery"
+> 2. Check tool backward compatible with argument "check" and argument "recovery"
-> 3. Check tool doesn't check and recover dictionary and snapshot, please add arguments if needed when execute Check tool
+> 3. Check tool doesn't check and recover dictionary and snapshot, please add arguments if needed when executing the Check tool
-> 4. If choose to check snaposhot, please make sure that tables in source can be access via Kyligence Enterprise
+> 4. If choose to check the table snaposhot, please make sure that tables in data source can be accessed via Kyligence Enterprise
 > 5. If choose to recover snapshot, please make sure that Kyligence Enterprise job node is online
-> 6. Check tool only supports to check dictionary, but won't to recover them
+> 6. Check tool only supports to check the dictionary, but won't to recover them

 Run the Metadata Check tool to identify inconsistent metadata: